AdrakPro/CustNote/README.md

 # CustNote :fire:

-Blazing fast and highly customizable note taking web application that will fit your needs!
+Blazing fast and highly customizable note-taking web application that will fit your needs!

 ## Run Locally